- Appointments 866.588.2264

 Some people call cluster headaches “suicide headaches.”
 This name came from people taking their lives when experiencing a cluster headache or anticipating one.
 Unfortunately, some people feel like they have no hope with cluster headaches.
 But healthcare providers can help you with these headaches.

-Learn more about recognizing suicidal behavior or call the National Suicide Prevention Lifeline at 800.273.8255.
+Learn more about recognizing suicidal behavior or call the Suicide and Crisis Lifeline at 988.

 Who gets cluster headaches?

 Cluster headaches affect 1 out of every 1,000 people.
 That makes them less common than migraines, though some people get both types of headaches.

 Symptoms of cluster headaches usually start showing up between the ages of 20 and 40.
 Researchers once thought these headaches affected men more often.
 They now believe they affect men and women equally.

 Cluster headaches are also more common in people who smoke and frequently drink alcohol.
 Many people who get cluster headaches also have sleep apnea.

 What causes cluster headaches?